RuntimeTools/appmetrics/README.md

 ### Supported platforms

-The Node Application Metrics agent supports the following runtime environments:
+The Node Application Metrics agent supports the following runtime environments where a Node.js runtime is available:

-* **Node.js v4, v6 and v7** on:
+* **Node.js v4, v6 ,v7 and v8** on:
   * 64-bit or 32-bit runtime on Windows (x64 or x86)
   * 64-bit or 32-bit runtime on Linux (x64, x86, PPC32, PPC64, PPC64LE, z31, z64)
   * 64-bit or 32-bit runtime on AIX (PPC64)